-The scabs flake off over a number of rounds equal to the original duration of the spell; the recipient’s Charisma does not recover until the end of this process.
+At the expiration of the spell, the scabs flake off over a number of rounds equal to the original duration; the recipient’s Charisma does not recover until the end of this process.
 No other benefits or effects persist during this time.

 The material component for this spell is the priest’s holy symbol and three fingernail-sized scabs pulled from wounds that have not quite fully healed.